U.S. probes reports of fraud in obtaining aid for Syria

-NEW YORK (Thomson Reuters Foundation) - The activities of several vendors obtaining humanitarian aid for Syria for the International Rescue Committee have been halted amid an investigation by the U.S. government into reports of corruption, officials said on Wednesday.
+NEW YORK, May 11 (Thomson Reuters Foundation) - The activities of several vendors obtaining humanitarian aid for Syria for the International Rescue Committee have been halted amid an investigation by the U.S. government into reports of corruption, officials said on Wednesday.

-The global aid agency, headed by former British foreign secretary David Miliband, is not suspended from U.S. funding, said a spokesman for the U.S. Agency for International Development (USAID).
+The aid agency, headed by former British foreign secretary David Miliband, is not itself a focus of the investigation, said a spokesman for the U.S. Agency for International Development (USAID).

-But the aid agency said it could not disclose whether the organization was under investigation as reported in some media.

 USAID’s Office of Inspector General said last week that it had unearthed corrupt practices involving a number of programs operating out of Turkey which provide humanitarian aid to Syria.